-Hair testing is a fabulous tool to find out what your animal is over and short on mineral wise and how these short falls are impacting the body’s organs .
-And what the heavy metal content is in the body.
+Hair testing is great tool to find out what your animal is over and short on mineral wise and how these short falls are impacting the body’s organs.
+Also, what the heavy metal content is in the body.
 Any imbalance shown on these reports would be contributing to a less than optimal system.
+What may be addressed?

 - Level of heavy metal toxicity

 - Status of many organs and glands, including liver, kidneys, thyroid, pituitary and adrenal imbalances